jhonwix/HangmanV2ChatGPT/readme.md

 4. If the letter is in the word, it replaces the dash(es) in the correct position(s).
 5. If the letter is not in the word, a part of the hangman is drawn.
 6. The game ends when the word is fully guessed or the hangman is fully drawn.
+7. You can start a new game at any time by clicking the "Start New Game" button.
+8. You can add your own words to the game by entering them in the input field and clicking the "Add Word" button.

+## Scoring

+You start with a score of 0.
+Each time you guess a letter correctly, you earn 1 point.
+If you guess the word correctly, you earn an additional 10 points.
+If you guess a letter incorrectly, you lose 1 point.

 ## Setup and Run Locally